domtoms/sshbot/README.md

 ## What is sshbot?
 ### Introduction
 sshbot is a simple Discord bot designed for allowing users to run and execute commands on a remote machine using the SSH2 library for NodeJS.
-This can be used for anything from an Amazon EC2 instnce all the way to a Raspberry Pi.
+This can be used for anything from an Amazon EC2 instance, a Raspberry Pi or even your main PC.

 ![example](https://i.imgur.com/BGLBRWZ.png "example")

 ### Uses and Limitations
 While the bot is mostly for fun, it can be used for just about anything that can be done on a remote machine through SSH.
 This includes running and compiling code, installing software and having entire conversations through cowsay.
-Unfortunately since Discord is a limited interface, the bot cannot print responses over 2000 characters or display the output from programs that don't immediately terminate such as Vim.
+Unfortunately, since Discord is a limited interface, the bot cannot print responses over 2000 characters or display the output from programs that don't immediately terminate such as Vim.

 ## Running sshbot
 ### Getting Everything Ready